aws-samples/protecting-your-iot-fleet/Device Setup/Building your IoT Device.md

 ![](../images/IoT_device_side_view.png)

-Once these steps are complete, you can move on to [Connect devices to your laptop](Connect%20devices%20to%20your%20laptop.md). here you will install the appropriate software on your computer to connect to the device.
+Once these steps are complete, you can move on to [Connect devices to your laptop](Connect%20devices%20to%20your%20laptop.md).
+Here you will install the appropriate software on your computer to connect to the device.